Kurt St. Thomas

-Kurt St. Thomas is an American filmmaker, author and radio DJ who has worked in the radio and music industry since 1985.
-During his time at the radio station WFNX in Boston he became acquainted with the band Nirvana, and was the first person to play the album Nevermind on the radio.
+Kurt St. Thomas is an American filmmaker, author, and radio DJ who has worked in the radio and music industry since 1985.
+During his time at the radio station WFNX in Boston, he became acquainted with the band Nirvana and was the first person to play the album Nevermind on the radio.
 St. Thomas later interviewed the band for Nevermind It's an Interview and co-authored the book Nirvana: The Chosen Rejects.

 Early life

 St. Thomas was born in Virginia and raised in Pennsylvania.
 He attended Ashland University, graduating with a BA in radio and television in 1985.

 Radio career

 After college, St. Thomas worked at Syracuse radio station WAQX-FM in 1985, then moved to work at WGIR-FM in Manchester, New Hampshire, in 1986.

 From 1987–1995, St. Thomas worked at WFNX in Boston, serving as the station's program, music, and production director.

-In 2005, St. Thomas started working at KROQ as a disc jockey.
-In 2008, he launched Houndstooth Radio, an internet radio station broadcasting from the garage of his house; the station featured mostly new independent artists.
-He later went back to KROQ and produced a show called Jonesy's Jukebox with Steve Jones from the Sex Pistols; he then spent seven years doing weekends and fill-in at KROQ.
+In 2005, St. Thomas started working at KROQ as a disc jockey, but left at the end of 2008 to join Indie 103.1 KDLD in Los Angeles.
+Following Indie 103.1's format change to Spanish in January 2009, he launched Houndstooth Radio, an internet radio station broadcasting from the garage of his house; the station featured mostly new independent artists.
+He later returned to KROQ and produced a show called Jonesy's Jukebox with Steve Jones from the Sex Pistols; he then spent seven years doing weekends and fill-in at KROQ.

 On August 17, 2012, WFNX, now an internet-only station, re-hired St. Thomas as its executive music producer.
 He worked there until the station was shut down five months later.